Generating beautiful Open Graph images with Node.js

 This is problematic, because bitmap fonts can’t be styled or scaled without quality loss―a font file is needed for every combination of font size, color and weight. gatsby-remark-social-cards is one of the libraries that uses Jimp to create open graph images.

 Other image processing libraries require native dependencies or use native Node.js addon modules.
 On installation, these native addon modules are either compiled or pre-compiled binaries for the target platform are downloaded.
 They can be as hard to set up in a variety of environments as native dependencies are, so all libraries using one of these approaches are out of the question.
+These include gm, which is an API wrapper that requires one of the native dependencies imagemagick or graphicsmagick to be installed and node-canvas, a cairo-backed Canvas implementation for Node.js.

 Implementing my own solution

-Then I came across Alessia Bellisario's article "Building a Gatsby Plugin with Wasm" and was intrigued: She ran into the same problems and also implemented her own solution, gatsby-remark-twitter-cards.
+I couldn’t find an existing solution that met my requirements, so I planned on building my own solution.
+Then I came across Alessia Bellisario’s article “Building a Gatsby Plugin with Wasm” and was intrigued: She ran into the same problems and also implemented her own solution, gatsby-remark-twitter-cards.

 It allows us to render two texts on top of a background image, one at the top, the other one at the bottom.
 We can configure TrueType fonts as well as custom colors and font-sizes for both of them.